 This far from true!
 If you know how to make a yummy, colourful and satisfying salad you won't experience any lack of energy during the day.

-When well build, they are extremely filling and of course super good for your overall health.
+When well built, they are extremely filling and of course super good for your overall health.

 First, the shopping: please avoid salad in plastic bags if you can, they might be quicker to prepare but they are not as healthy as the whole bunch and they are not convenient for your pockets too.

-Raw food lose part of their main nutrients and vitamins after being cut, so the best practice will be to prepare the salad and eat it right after but not always this is possible.
+Raw food loses part of its main nutrients and vitamins after being cut, so the best practice will be to prepare the salad and eat it right after but not always this is possible.

-Better then store bought, pre made ones is to do it own your own.
+Better than store-bought, pre-made ones is to do it on your own.
 It will take only a few minutes, I promise.

 Play with textures: